fallen-icarus/cardano-loans/GettingStarted.md

   --rate-denominator 500000 \
 ```

-Make sure the order matches the order in the borrower's ask datum.
+Make sure the collateral order matches the order in the borrower's ask datum.

-The `collateral-rate-numerator` and the `collateral-rate-denominator` fields set the relative price between this collateral asset and the loan asset.
+The `rate-numerator` and the `rate-denominator` fields set the relative price between this collateral asset and the loan asset.
 So the above example is saying the lender thinks 2 units of this collateral asset is equivalent to 1 ADA.

 If you do not want a given asset to be used for collateral, set the relative price to something unreasonable so that the borrower will be incentivized not to use it.
 A future version of the dApp can allow for the lender to disqualify certain assets.